-The only thing that can make Perth beaches better is drinking establishments right alongside them.
+The only thing that can make Perth beaches better is downing a bevvie (or two) in the sunshine.

 When the husband and wife team behind super popular food truck Comida do Sul opened Madalena’s at the start of 2019, it was no surprise it became one of the most talked about restaurants in Perth, and Australia at large.
-This relaxed boteco has a menu that celebrates local seafood, as well as a wine list curated in conjunction with the guys at Wise Child.
-You’d think you were on the beach in Barcelona if it wasn’t so classically Perth.
+Sitting in the sunshine out the front of this relaxed boteco is basically heaven – especially when paired with a menu that celebrates local seafood and a wine list that focuses on natural and minimal-intervention drops – but they’ve now also got the bar upstairs to indulge in cocktails and bar snacks.

 406 South Terrace, South Fremantle